 1. Listen to Music

-We all have musical preferences, enjoy many of the memories those tunes evoke and have a CD collection full of our favorites.
+We all have musical preferences, enjoy many of the memories those tunes evoke and have a collection of playlists full of our favorites.
 But finding new music has never been easier with handy digital services, some free, like Pandora, Spotify and Sirius XM Radio and extensive collections in our local library.

 If classical or show tunes are your go-to, check out rap or blues, bluegrass or jazz.
 Find a music appreciation program at a community college, online or ask a young adult for musical suggestions.